-The Board also discussed other benefits to be received by the Advisers from their management of the Fund including, without limitation, reputational benefits and ability to market other investment products offered by the Investment Manager or Sub-Adviser.
-The Board noted that (i) the Fund's distributor is an affiliate of the Investment Manager and receives certain compensation in its role as the distributor and for other services related to the Fund, which were paid by the Investment Manager; and (ii) an affiliate of the Investment Manager receives management fees for assets held in the Fund by such affiliate's wealth management clients for services and resources provided by the affiliate to its clients.
-The Board noted that the Investment Manager and the Sub-Adviser did not have affiliations with the Fund's transfer agent, administrator or custodian, and in the case of the Sub-Adviser, the distributor, and therefore would not derive any benefits from the relationships these parties may have with the Fund.
-The Board concluded that the advisory fees and sub-advisory fees were reasonable in light of the fall-out benefits.
+The Board also discussed other benefits to be received by the Advisers from their management of the Fund including, without limitation, reputational benefits and the ability to market advisory services for similar products or other funds managed by the Advisers in the future.
+The Board noted that the Investment Manager is an affiliate of the Distributor and that the Distributor receives certain fees for its role as Distributor and for other services related to the Fund that are paid by the Investment Manager.
+The Board further considered that a registered investment adviser affiliate with the Investment Manager receives additional management fees for assets held in the Fund by the affiliate registered investment adviser's clients, noting that the Investment Manager does not participate in the management fees earned by the affiliate registered investment adviser.
+The Board noted that the Advisers do not have affiliations with the Fund's transfer agent, fund accountant or custodian, and the Sub-Adviser has no affiliation with the Distributor, and therefore, do not derive any benefits from the relationships these parties may have with the Fund.
+The Board concluded that the advisory fees were reasonable in light of the fall-out benefits.